kinbiko/jsonassert/README.md

 ## Contributing

 Contributions are welcome.
-Please discuss feature requests in an issue before opening a PR.
+Please read the [contribution guidelines](./.github/CONTRIBUTING.md) and discuss feature requests in an issue before opening a PR.